Traditional Food and Meals from American Samoa

 The savoury vegetables and fruit of American Samoa are also worth trying while you're here!

 Starchy staples like talo (taro), ulu (breadfruit) and fa'i (green bananas) are often served as a side dish with Samoan meals, while some even star in their own dish like fa'alifu fa'i or fa'alifu kalo/talo cooked in coconut cream.
+You can even try taro on pizzas at Paradise Pizza.

 © AmericanSamoaPocketGuide.com